From the Field

 • Tornadoes form when warm, moist air collides with cold, dry air, creating unstable atmospheric conditions.

-• A twister can have wind speeds ranging from less than 100 mph (weak tornadoes) to over 200 mph (violent tornadoes).
+• Twisters can have wind speeds up to over 200 mph (violent tornadoes).

 • The central United States, known as Tornado Alley, is prone to frequent tornadoes due to its geography and climate.
 It spans from northern Texas to South Dakota, where supercell thunderstorms often produce destructive twisters.